JjGitHub02/SSVisualizationData/README.md

 # SSVisualizationData
-This is just try to visualize the semantic segmentation of the UAV aerial photos using U-Net model
+This is just try to visualize the semantic segmentation of the UAV aerial photos using U-Net model.
+Dataset using in this visualization are semantic drone dataset from aerial@icg.tugraz.at.
+If you use this dataset in your research, please cite the following URL: www.dronedataset.icg.tugraz.at